slateci/container-perfsonar-esmond/README.md

 #### 3. Grab the api key
 > docker exec -it <esmond_test_container_id> bash

 > cat /tmp/esmondkey

-NOTE: this is obviously a temporary fix.
-Esmond can authenticate using the IPs of the requesting perfsonar hosts.
+NOTE: this is a temporary fix.
+Esmond can authenticate using the IPs of the requesting perfsonar hosts without api keys.

 #### 4. Send a test result to the Esmond host from the Perfsonar-testpoint host
 > docker exec -it <perfsonar-testpoint_container_id> bash

 > pscheduler task --archive '{"archiver" : "esmond","data" : {"url" : "http://<esmond_host_ip>/esmond/perfsonar/archive/","measurement-agent" : "<measurement_agent_ip>","_auth-token" : "<api_key>"}}' trace --dest <destination_host>

 More on pscheduler commands: